Skip to content

 “Obviously a fan will help and if you’re lucky enough to have air conditioning, that’s really good,” says Carmel.
 “A wet towel in front of the fan can help as well, so it’s cooler air that is blowing through.”

-Ways to prepare for a hot night
+How to sleep in hot weather: ways to prepare for a hot night

-Before you hit the hay, there are plenty of steps you can take to improve your chances of sleeping well on a hot night:
+Poor sleep during hot summer nights can impact your mental health and overall wellbeing, so prioritising good sleep habits is essential for both body and mind.
+So before you hit the hay, there are plenty of steps you can take to improve your chances of sleeping well on a hot night:

 1. Keep the sunlight out